rohantuli7/PixJS/README.md

 # PixJS

-This repository contains the code for our paper on [PixJS: A novel chaos-based approach for image encryption] (https://doi.org/10.1002/cpe.6990).
+This repository contains the code for our paper on [PixJS: A novel chaos-based approach for image encryption](https://doi.org/10.1002/cpe.6990).
 If you use any of our code, please cite:

 ```
 @article{tuli2022pixjs,